 Gary does an amazing job talking about the benefits of a great smile, including that smiling releases brain chemicals that put you in a better mood.

 He also talks about the emotional reasoning behind why people are ashamed of their teeth to target the customer’s pain points.

 Halbert then provides the solution: porcelain veneers.

-Bullet points are used to quickly summarize the main benefits of the procedure such as porcelain is strong and durable, it makes you look younger, it’s a quick process, and realigns your teeth.
+Bullet points are used to quickly summarize the main benefits of the procedure, such as porcelain is strong and durable, it makes you look younger, it’s a quick process, and it realigns your teeth.

 Right after this, Gary handles the objections customers may have.
 Primarily it’s worrying about the procedure time or feeling that they’re not worthy of a beautiful smile.

 Finally, he introduces the doctor that can work his magic on anyone’s smile to produce these incredible results.

 A small box details Dr. Thomas Gleghorn’s credentials and experience, which builds trust with readers.